vedal/show-and-tell/README.md

 _Note: The "MSCOCO c5" dataset contains five reference captions for every image in the MS COCO training, validation and testing datasets.
 "MSCOCO c40" contains 40 reference sentences for a randomly chosen 5,000 images from the MS COCO testing dataset[2]_.

-_Note2: We assume the bottom score "OriolVinyals" is the top score of the first author of our main reference paper [3].
+_Note2: We assume the bottom score "Vinyals et al." is the top score of the first author of our main reference paper [3].
 It comes from the MSCOCO leaderboard at www.codalab.org, where we evaluated our scores.
 We decided to map our scores from the range [0,1] displayed on the website to [0,100] to keep consistency with previous table and Vinyals et al._